Learn the basics of Select and get up to speed as soon as possible.

 We’ve abbreviated the information shown by default, but you can click the ‘show more’ link to see all the shot information.

-You can also change image capture times from this panel.
+You can also rename images and change image capture times from this panel.

 Filters can help you to refine what you do and don’t see in your project.